 # Risk management

 This page list risk management resources for HUNT Cloud.
-The text is intended for security and privacy officers, compliance coordinators in data spaces and lab coordinators on their quest to document, assess and evaluate security and privacy risks for their scientific endeavors in HUNT Cloud.
+The text is intended for security and privacy officers, compliance administrators in data spaces and lab coordinators on their quest to document, assess and evaluate security and privacy risks for their scientific endeavors in HUNT Cloud.

 We are responsible to provide your with information on our activities in HUNT Cloud so you can identify and evaluate security and privacy risks related to your organization and/or scientific work.